AktskJerry/exec-cloud-memorystore/README.md

 # How to use

+  - Generally you had redis for development/prodution already. if not please follow this [document](https://cloud.google.com/memorystore/docs/redis/creating-managing-instances?hl=zh-tw) to create redis instance
   - Follow this [document](https://cloud.google.com/functions/docs/first-go) to create cloud functions with golang
   - Put `ExecCloudRedis` in Entry point
-  - Follow this [document](https://cloud.google.com/memorystore/docs/redis/creating-managing-instances?hl=zh-tw) to create redis instance
+  - Add `CACHE_ADDRESS`(your redis instance address) and `CACHE_DB_NUM`(0~16) into environment varibles
   - Follow this [document](https://cloud.google.com/memorystore/docs/redis/connect-redis-instance-functions) to connect to redis from cloud functions
   - Paste the code into source in cloud functions and deploy
   - Switch to testing tab, write your query.
 That's all